 Figure 5.
 Satellite profile data assimilated forecasts of the Significant Tornado Parameter (STP) initialized at 18 UTC on October 10, 2021, compared to the operational HRRR forecasts of STP and the Storm Prediction Center (SPC) published surface observer severe weather reports.

 Use of AWS for Real-time HWT Operational Demonstration

+For the fact that NOAA has already put a variety of numerical weather prediction products (e.g. RAP, HRRR, GFS, GEFS etc.) and remote sensing products (e.g. GOES) on AWS, Using AWS computational resources to deploy GSI-USF based forecast system can decrease the time consumption of data retrieving and hence improve the readiness of numerical weather prediction.
+Further more,

 TBD